tlshaheen/api_docs/doc/people_api.md

 * sex - the person's sex (M or F)
 * tags - the tags assigned to the person, as an array of strings
 * note - a note to attach to the person's profile
+* support_level - level of support the person has for your nation, expressed as a number between 1 and 5, 1 being Strong support, 5 meaning strong opposition, and 3 meaning undecided.
 * home_address - an address object representing the person's home
     * address1 - first address line
     * address2 - second address line